13 Safe and Natural Ways To Induce Labor at Home - Baby Chick

 To use EPO, you can break the EPO capsule and rub the oil on your cervix at nighttime or insert the capsules vaginally before you go to bed.29 The moist environment of the vagina will melt the capsule and disperse the gel throughout the cervix.
 Wear a pad or have something under you while you sleep since it can leak.
 Another option is taking it orally.29

-NOTE: Speak to your healthcare provider before trying this option.
+NOTE: Consult your healthcare provider before attempting this option.

 Evening primrose oil